doyouknowmarc/tools/README.md

 - 🌐 Display your current public IP address
 - 🔄 Refresh the value with a single click

+### Whisper Transcriber
+- 🎙️ Upload common audio files (MP3, WAV, etc.) and transcribe them in the browser
+- 📨 Runs fully offline using a WebAssembly build of Whisper

 ## Technology Stack

 - React.js for the UI